triptease/docs/cross-origin-analytics.md

 As [Google points out](https://bughunters.google.com/learn/invalid-reports/web-platform/navigation/5825028803002368) if you can open a new window or redirect a URL you can launch a phishing attack and the best defense is the browser and user education.
-In comparison to allowing a 3rd party read any 1st cookies you might have set, the attack surface is minimal
+In comparison to allowing a 3rd party access to any 1st cookies, the attack surface is minimal.

 ### What is the difference between an origin, a domain and a subdomain?